 I’ve been waylaid by an aggressive flu, so plans for the site — some ‘best of lists’ and a music mix of highlights from 2013 — went amiss.
 Sorry about that.

 But I do want to talk a bit about the fervor that’s building as we enter another new year.
 Many astrologers are declaring that this won’t be just any new year; no — this will be 2014.
 The year that commences with a New Moon exactly conjunct Pluto.
-The year that will frame the most acute of the ongoing Uranus Pluto squares.
-The year when the United States’ birth chart is severely PMS-ed by a grand square involving its Saturn and Pluto of orgin (intermixed with the aforementioned Uranus Pluto square).
+The year that will frame the acutest of the ongoing Uranus Pluto squares.
+The year when the United States’ birth chart is severely PMS-ed by a grand square involving its Saturn and Pluto of origin (intermixed with the aforementioned Uranus Pluto square).

 The Cassandra squawking just won’t stop.
 Which, to me, in my usual way of thinking about predictions, indicates that reality, being the slippery experience that it always is, won’t deliver the horror show everyone is expecting or perhaps hoping for.
 (There’s nothing like a full blown disaster to clear the decks and start things afresh).

-I write this as an astrologer who has published for years, studied and taught astrology for close to 45 years, and counseled thousands of folks throughout.
-When your attention is consistently involved with any one subject you become, if not an expert, at least well-informed statistically.
-And as I’ve written many times throughout this site, astrology proves a disaster when it comes to predictive accuracy.
+As I’ve written many times throughout this site, astrology proves a disaster when it comes to predictive accuracy.
 And mundane astrology, the astrology of groups, nations and world events, has a particularly horrible predictive record.

 I much prefer the work and style of astrology that an astrologer like Jessica Murray has mastered, where predictions are forgone in the presence of intelligent, in-depth inquiry into the present and what animates the present, which would be human presence.
 Because at the end of the End of Days, after we’ve read the last goofy bit of babble about upcoming ‘changes’ and ‘challenges’ and ‘transformations’ (terms that recycle through astro blogging like a virus), we are still left alone with our silly selves, unmoved, untouched because an event as profound as an actual ‘transformation’ involves working with a level of consciousness that is beyond our pea-brain capacities.
 As Gurdjieff repeated often, “Man can not do.”
 So until one does, all of the other noise is a distraction.